Student accommodation is provided on all three Massey campuses. To secure a place, you need to apply online.

-Once you are logged into the Accommodation Gateway, select the campus you will be studying at from the top menu, and work through the multi-stage process.
+Once you are logged into the Accommodation Portal, select the campus you will be studying at from the top menu, and work through the multi-stage process.

-Rooms are allocated by the Student Accommodation Team.
+Rooms are allocated by the Residential Life Team.
 In the application, you rank your preferred accommodation options, and we try our best to give you the option you want.

 Auckland accommodation options